dipcoinlab/dipcoin-perp-client-java/README.md

-# dipcoin-perp-client-java
+# dipcoin-perp-client-kotlin

-Java Implementation of the Dipcoin Perpetual Trading Client Library
+Kotlin Implementation of the Dipcoin Perpetual Trading Client Library

 ## 📋 Table of Contents